-The primary characteristic of Compulsive Skin Picking (CSP) is the repetitive picking at one's own skin to the extent of causing damage.
+The primary characteristic of Skin Picking Disorder (also known as Dermatillomania or Excoriation) is the repetitive picking at one's own skin to the extent of causing damage.
 Usually, but not always, the face is the primary location for skin picking.
-However CSP, also known as Dermatillomania, Neurotic Excoriation, or Chronic Skin Picking, may involve any part of the body.
-Individuals with Compulsive Skin Picking may pick at normal skin variations such as freckles and moles, at actual pre-existing scabs, sores or acne blemishes, or at imagined skin defects that nobody else can observe.
+However, Skin Picking Disorder may involve any part of the body.
+Individuals with Skin Picking Disorder may pick at normal skin variations such as freckles and moles, at actual pre-existing scabs, sores or acne blemishes, or at imagined skin defects that nobody else can observe.
 Individuals with Dermatillomania may also use their fingernails or teeth, as well as tweezers, pins or other mechanical devices.
-As a result, CSP may cause bleeding, bruises, infections, and/or permanent disfigurement of the skin.
+As a result, Skin Picking Disorder may cause bleeding, bruises, infections, and/or permanent disfigurement of the skin.

-Sometimes skin-picking is preceded by a high level of tension and a strong "itch" or "urge".
+Sometimes skin picking is preceded by a high level of tension and a strong "itch" or "urge".
 Likewise, skin-picking may be followed by a feeling of relief or pleasure.
-A CSP episode may be a conscious response to anxiety or depression, but is frequently done as an unconscious habit.
-Individuals with Compulsive Skin Picking often attempt to camouflage the damage caused to their skin by using make-up or wearing clothes to cover the subsequent marks and scars.
+A Dermatillomania episode may be a conscious response to anxiety or depression, but is frequently done as an unconscious habit.
+Individuals with Skin Picking Disorder often attempt to camouflage the damage caused to their skin by using make-up or wearing clothes to cover the subsequent marks and scars.
 In extreme cases, individuals with Dermatillomania may avoid social situations in an effort to prevent others from seeing the scars, scabs, and bruises that result from skin picking.

-As demonstrated above, Compulsive Skin Picking / Dermatillomania has obsessive-compulsive features that are quite similar to OCD, BDD and Trichotillomania.
+As demonstrated above, Skin Picking Disorder / Dermatillomania has obsessive-compulsive features that are quite similar to OCD, BDD and Trichotillomania.
 It is sometimes found in individuals with these disorders, as well as in patents with certain medical conditions.
-In fact, a recent study found that 23% of those with OCD, and 27% of those with BDD, also had CSP.
-Though not currently listed in the Diagnostic and Statistical Manual (DSM-IV) published by the American Psychiatric Association, some researchers believe Compulsive Skin Picking / Dermatillomania merits distinction as a separate diagnostic entity.
+In fact, a recent study found that 23% of those with OCD, and 27% of those with BDD, also had Skin Picking Disorder.

-Other Cognitive-Behavioral Therapy techniques can be used as adjuncts to HRT in the treatment of Compulsive Skin Picking.
+Other Cognitive-Behavioral Therapy techniques can be used as adjuncts to HRT in the treatment of Skin Picking Disorder.
 Among these are Stimulus Control techniques and Cognitive Restructuring.
 Stimulus Control techniques involve utilizing specific physical items as "habit blockers" to restrict the ability to pick skin, while Cognitive Restructuring helps an individual with Dermatillomania learn to think differently in response to the urge to pick their skin.

-One of the most effective CBT developments for the treatment of Compulsive Skin Picking / Dermatillomania is Mindfulness-Based Cognitive-Behavioral Therapy.
+One of the most effective CBT developments for the treatment of Skin Picking Disorder is Mindfulness-Based Cognitive-Behavioral Therapy.
 The primary goal of Mindfulness-Based CBT is to learn to non-judgmentally accept uncomfortable psychological experiences.
 From a mindfulness perspective, much of our psychological distress is the result of trying to control and eliminate the discomfort of unwanted thoughts, feelings, sensations, and urges.
 In other words, our discomfort is not the problem - our attempt to control and eliminate our discomfort is the problem.
-For those with Compulsive Skin Picking / Dermatillomania, the ultimate goal of mindfulness is to develop the ability to more willingly experience their uncomfortable thoughts, feelings, sensations, and urges, without picking their skin.
+For those with Skin Picking Disorder, the ultimate goal of mindfulness is to develop the ability to more willingly experience their uncomfortable thoughts, feelings, sensations, and urges, without picking their skin.
 To learn more about Mindfulness Based CBT for the treatment of Dermatillomania / Skin Picking, click here.

-Individual Therapy for The Treatment of Compulsive Skin Picking / Dermatillomania
+Individual Therapy for The Treatment of Skin Picking DISORDER / Dermatillomania

-The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Compulsive Skin Picking / Dermatillomania.
-Using the Cognitive Behavioral Therapy techniques outlined above, clients with Compulsive Skin Picking learn to respond differently to thoughts about their skin, and to resist the urge to pick their skin.
+The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Skin Picking Disorder / Dermatillomania.
+Using the Cognitive Behavioral Therapy techniques outlined above, clients with Skin Picking Disorder learn to respond differently to thoughts about their skin, and to resist the urge to pick their skin.

-Group Therapy for the Treatment of Compulsive Skin Picking / Dermatillomania
+Group Therapy for the Treatment of SKIN Picking DISORDER / Dermatillomania

-In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups for adults with OCD and related conditions, including a group exclusively for adults with Dermatillomania and Trichotillomania.
+In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups for adults with OCD and related conditions, including a group exclusively for adults with Skin Picking Disorder and Trichotillomania (hair pulling disorder).
 This group is led by one of our professional staff therapists, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 Our weekly Dermatillomania / Trichotillomania group is held on Saturday afternoons, and is limited to eight (8) participants.
 For more information on this group, click here.

-Telephone and Online Therapy for Compulsive Skin Picking / DermatillomaniaThe OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients throughout California suffering with Compulsive Skin Picking / Dermatillmania.
-Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Compulsive Skin Picking / Dermatillomania treatment close to their home.
+Telephone and Online Therapy for Skin Picking DISORDER / DermatillomaniaThe OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients throughout California suffering with Skin Picking Disorder / Dermatillmania.
+Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Skin Picking Disorder / Dermatillomania treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
-If you would like to learn more about telephone and online therapy for Compulsive Skin Picking / Dermatillomania, please click here.
+If you would like to learn more about telephone and online therapy for Skin Picking Disorder / Dermatillomania, please click here.

-Intensive Treatment for Compulsive Skin Picking / Dermatillomania
+Intensive Treatment for Skin Picking DISORDER / Dermatillomania

-We also offer an intensive treatment program for adults, adolescents, and children with Dermatillomania / Compulsive Skin Picking.
+We also offer an intensive treatment program for adults, adolescents, and children with Dermatillomania / Skin Picking Disorder.
 This program is designed to meet the needs of those for whom standard outpatient Dermatillomania treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
-To learn more about our intensive outpatient treatment for Dermatillomania / Compulsive Skin Picking, click here.
+To learn more about our intensive outpatient treatment for Dermatillomania / Skin Picking Disorder, click here.